Golden Gate Park is on the western shore of San Francisco and attracts 13 million visitors each year.

 This lovely playground is directly south of Stow Lake, along Martin Luther King Junior Drive.
 It's quieter than Koret Playground and has a large lawned area with a restroom.

-It's a brisk ten minute walk uphill to reach Stow Lake from the playground.
-You can also drive up there.
+It's a brisk ten minute walk uphill to reach Stow Lake from the playground, or you can also drive up to the lake.

 10. Eat at the historic Beach Chalet Brewery and Restaurant.

-Eat at the Beach Chalet Brewery and Restaurant along the Great Highway near the Golden Gate Park.
-The ocean views are gorgeous from the upper level.
+Eat at the Beach Chalet Brewery and Restaurant along the Great Highway near the Golden Gate Park, with gorgeous ocean views from the upper level.

 Go downstairs to check out the San Francisco Visitor Center and restored 1930's WPA murals.
-This building is the original bathhouse for beach goers where they changed into their swimsuits.
-It was constructed in 1925.
+This building is the original bathhouse for beach goers where they changed into their swimsuits, and was constructed in 1925.

 Where do I park at the Golden Gate Park?